lisezmoi/scri.ch/README.md

 3. Copy the url and share it
 4. Continue your drawing or make a new one by clicking on the "New" button

-<a name="URLParams"></a>
 ## URL params

-You can define some parameters when starting a new drawing, eg. `http://scri.ch/?background=ddd&foreground=666`
+You can define some parameters when starting a new drawing, e.g. `http://scri.ch/?background=ddd&foreground=666`

 ### background

 The background color in hexadecimal, without the `#`.
-Shortcuts allowed.
-Eg. `http://scri.ch/?background=ddd`
+Shortcuts allowed. e.g. `http://scri.ch/?background=ddd`

 ### foreground

 The foreground color in hexadecimal, without the `#`.
-Shortcuts allowed.
-Eg. `http://scri.ch/?foreground=ddd`
+Shortcuts allowed. e.g. `http://scri.ch/?foreground=ddd`

 ### size